tbm98/flutter_generator_snippets/DESCRIPTION.md

-This plugin help you to write generator's template quickly
+This plugin helps you to write a generator's template quickly

-Current it support Freezed, JsonSerializable
+Current it supports Freezed, JsonSerializable

 Freezed